 Read more…

 The Laravel-powered October CMS enables to extend the functionality of the application through the use of plugins.
-In this article we will learn how to create an e-commerce site through one of October’s most popular plugins, Shopaholic.
+In this article, Leonardo Losoviz will do a tour around October CMS: You will first see how to install it, then check some of its coding and usability features in a bit more detail, and finally get your hands dirty implementing an e-commerce website through one of its most popular plugins, Shopaholic.

 Read more…